 - The absences were excused and known by the school

 - You’ve taken active steps to stop the absences

 To find out more on whether or not you have a case, call My Case Helper to speak to a family lawyer.
-Our partners can offer free legal advice on your CPS investigation.
+Our partners can offer legal advice on your CPS investigation.